Sanford C. Sigoloff: Early life

-Sanford C. Sigoloff was born on September 8, 1930 in St. Louis, Missouri.
+Sanford C. Sigoloff was born on September 8, 1930, in St. Louis, Missouri.
 His father served as a physician in the United States Army during World War II.

 Sigoloff was educated at the Beverly Hills High School in Beverly Hills, California.
-He graduated from the University of California, Los Angeles (UCLA), where he earned a bachelor of science in physics and biology in 1951.
+He graduated from the University of California, Los Angeles (UCLA), where he earned a Bachelor of Science in physics and biology in 1951.

 Career

 Sigoloff began his career by working for the United States Atomic Energy Commission.
 During the Korean War, he worked as a researcher for the United States Air Force.
-From 1963 to 1969, he worked for the Electro-Optical Systems, later known as Xerox, in Pasadena, California.
+From 1963 to 1969, he worked for the Xerox subsidiary, Electro-Optical Systems in Pasadena, California.

+Sigoloff turned around Republic Corporation and Daylin, Inc. from bankruptcy in the 1970s.
+Sigoloff joined Republic as senior vice president in October 1970.
+He was promoted to president and chief operating officer in December 1970 and elected chief executive officer succeeding Gerald B. Block.

-Sigoloff rescued Republic Corp. and Daylin Inc. from bankruptcy in the 1970s.
-In the course of his restructuring of Daylin, he fired many employees, including Arthur Blank and Bernard Marcus, who went on to found The Home Depot.
+In the course of his restructuring of Daylin, Sigoloff's sought to fire more than half of Daylin's 16,000 employees, including Arthur Blank and Bernard Marcus, who went on to found The Home Depot.

-In 1985, Sigoloff took over as the chief executive of the Wickes Corporation, the parent company of retailers Builder's Emporium, Wickes Furniture, Red Owl Supermarkets and Snyder Drug Stores, when the company was facing bankruptcy.
+In March 1982, Sigoloff took over as the chief executive of the Wickes Companies, the parent company of retailers Builders Emporium, Wickes Furniture, Red Owl Supermarkets and Snyder Drug Stores, when the company was facing bankruptcy.
 In this capacity, he appeared in commercials on national television, as a spokesman for Wickes' Builders Emporium.
-He also led the $1 billion acquisition of Gulf and Western Industries.
+He also led the $1 billion acquisition of the consumer and industrial products division of Gulf and Western Industries.
 Once again, Sigoloff rescued the company.

 However, when Sigoloff tried to rescue LJ Hooker, it proved impossible.
 Nevertheless, Sigoloff became known as "Mr. Chapter 11."